Bravos-Power/pyoframe/docs/learn/get-started/basic-example/example.md

 Chickpea cans: 1
 ```

-On the next page, you'll [integrate DataFrames](./example-with-dimensions.md) into your solution.
+On the [next page](./example-with-dimensions.md), you'll resolve this problem but instead of hard-coded values, you'll use DataFrames, Pyoframe's secret sauce!